Intel announces 11th-gen H-series processors for no-compromise laptops

 “The 11thGen Intel CoreH-series processors take mobile gaming, content creation, and commercial workstation systems to new heights,” Intel mobile platform boss Chris Walker said.
 “These new H-series processors are an exciting extension of our 11thGen mobile family with double-digit single core and multi-core performance improvements, leading gameplay, direct attached storage, and 20 PCIe 4.0 lanes for true enthusiast-level platform bandwidth.”

 And that’s the point of the current crop of gaming notebooks.
-They can do everything without even having to give up size and weight.
+They can do almost everything desktop PCs can without even having to give up size and weight.
 And that should help maintain momentum for the strong sales of enthusiast laptops.
 To that end, Intel said it has already shipped 1 million Tiger Lake-H parts to its partners to help meet demand.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: